ivica3730k/blog/projects/1-markdown-folder-to-html-for-blog/README.md

 ### Issues encountered
 #### Setting up the CICD
-Took me a while to figure out that you need to specify the permissionS for the **GITHUB_SECRET** key which is used to authenticate with your repository.
+Took me a while to figure out that you need to specify the permissions for the **GITHUB_SECRET** key which is used to authenticate with your repository.

 I kept getting the following error:
 ```